zammad/zammad-documentation/appendix/backup-and-restore/index.rst

 Please note the following limitations which may affect script functionality or availability.

-   * Restoration via script on docker based installations may not work and is out of scope of this documentation as of now
+   * Restoration via script on docker and source code based installations may not work and is out of scope of this documentation as of now
    * Backup & Restore is only available for PostgreSQL and MySQL / MariaDB like installations
    * Switching / Converting database installations *is not* possible